Stress-Induced Teeth Grinding Results in TMJ Problems

 Don’t skip on seeing medical professionals when needed: Knowing that you have professional support that can point that way to pain recovery makes a difference.
 Head, neck, and jaws all too often take the brunt of higher stress levels.
 You may think that delaying routine medical checkups, cleaning your teeth, or going out to refill a prescription helps you avoid risks of germs, but that may not be wise.
 Delayed TMJ treatment leads more often to surgery.

 In the case of a developing TMJ issue, delaying professional diagnosis and treatment may only escalate your pain and cause psychological distress issues.

 Plan for breaks and fun: Schedule fun breaks, get some fresh air and sunshine and focus on what is good and positive in your world.
 Share a good laugh with someone.
+Long-term stress can be so focus consuming that people forget how poor posture can lead to neck pain and other spinal issues.
 But most of all – take care of your health and don’t let stress nibble away your energy and body’s ability to function optimally.

 We urge you to take a spa day at home.
 Nurture yourself by connecting with the people you love and engage with projects and safe outdoor outings that bring joy.
 For some individuals that are taking a walk, cooking, online aerobic dance classes, jamming to music, creative art, and/or getting your home better organized to feel on top of things.

 Many specialists agree that the pandemic is one reason why teeth grinding is increasing TMJ pain cases.